About UMChurchLaw.com

 Comprehensive Guide to Legal Research

-Judicial Complaint Process (with PowerPoint presentations)
+Judicial Complaint Process (with PowerPoint)

-Judicial Council Case Law 101 (with PowerPoint presentation)
+Judicial Council Case Law 101 (with PowerPoint)

 For District Superintendents: